Facing Legal Threats and Withheld Salary After Resigning: How Should I Handle This?

 saswatabanerjee

-You need to speak to a lawyer, but from my point of view, such declaration has practically no value or enforceability in law.
+You need to speak to a lawyer, but from my point of view, such a declaration has practically no value or enforceability in law.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute